capability/plenipotentiary-sandbox/packages/plenipotentiary-laravel/docs-site/docs/04-patterns.md

 **Use Case Driven**

-Use when: Non-CRUD operations on SDKs - search, generate, verify, calculate
+Use when: Operations beyond CRUD that don't act on resource fields - search, generate, verify, calculate.
+If pausing a campaign (updating status field), use CRUD + Laravel Actions instead to avoid Gateway-calling-Gateway issues.

 ### Structure